 Abraham’s purchase at Machpelah showed that we lose nothing of God’s promises in death, because those promises extend beyond the grave.

 Question: What has death taught you about life?
-You can leave a comment by clicking here.
+To leave a comment, just click here.

 Hebron and the Cave of Machpelah on the Map: